microsoft/Kusto-Query-Language/doc/geo-distance-2points-function.md

 | render scatterchart with (kind=map)
 ```

-The following example finds all rows in which the shortest distance between two coordinates is between 1 and 11 meters.
+The following example finds all rows in which the shortest distance between two coordinates is between 1 meter and 11 meters.

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto